 There is a deadline for filing a car accident lawsuit in Greenville, South Carolina.
 The statute of limitations requires all car accident lawsuits where injury has occurred are filed within three years from the date of the accident.
 A Greenville, South Carolina car accident attorney can help you file your lawsuit within the deadline.
 Be sure to discuss your car accident case with a lawyer immediately to ensure you adhere to the statute of limitations for your case.
 Failure to do so will result in the dismissal of your case with no settlement award to recover.

-Reach Out to a Greenville Car Crash Lawyer to Discuss Your Car Accident Settlement
+Reach Out to a Greenville Car Wreck Lawyer to Discuss Your Car Accident Settlement